Hornbill-Docs/esp-fundamentals/esp-fundamentals/reference-guides/express-logic.md

 ## ExpressLogic Null Literal Value
 The NULL value should be expressed as NULL and I case-insensitive so (Null, NULL, null etc are all valid),  as it is in SQL statements.
 NULL values will support the = (==) and != operators for comparison.
 NULL is only ever equal to the literal NULL or a variable (identifier) that contains a NULL value.
 A NULL value is one that is present but has not been assigned any value.
 In the case of a String value, NULL and empty string do not equate to the same thing.

-## ExpressLogic Comparison Operators
-When comparing two values, it’s likely that in some cases the user writing the expression might compare a string to a number.
-Rather than fail in this case, what the expression evaluation will do is attempt to convert the string value to a number, but only if the string only contains characters that can be converted to a number, and then do a numeric comparison.
-If the string contains characters that are not numerals, then the number value is converted to a string, and a string comparison is performed instead.
-The reasoning behind this behavior is to make the expressions as easy as possible to use.

 ## ExpressLogic Logical Connectives
 |Operator|Operator Priority|Description|
 |:--|:--|:--|